hxlnt/nobadmemories.com/blog/2022/05/printmaking-as-play.md

         <div class="row">
             <div class="col-md-8">

 Most modern shipping label and receipt printers are thermal printers: they create an image on thermal paper rolls or stickers by selectively heating the top layer of white, revealing the black "ink" underneath.
 It was a *big* hunch, but I figured I might be able to feed a small piece of Risograph master paper into a thermal printer to develop it.
+In this way, I could theoretically create DIY Print Gocco masters at a higher resolution and without a need for flashbulbs.
 For about $100, I acquired a 300-DPI shipping label printer and a giant roll of Risograph master.
 I fully accepted the possibility that this whole thing was going to break, melt, or catch fire, but I had to know.

 I cut and adhered a square of Risograph master to a blank shipping label and cautiously fed it into the machine, which connects to a computer via USB to get image data.
 Using the same illustration from before, I clicked "Print" and held my breath.
 The label emerged in less than a second.
 And much to my surprise, the illustration was *perfectly* burned on to the Risograph master with unbelieveable detail.
 It worked!
 Holy shit, it worked.